ECP-WarpX/WarpX/Docs/source/developers/profiling.rst

 `Vendor homepage <https://developer.nvidia.com/nsight-compute>`__ and `product manual <https://docs.nvidia.com/nsight-compute/>`__.

 Nsight-Compute captures fine grained information at the kernel level concerning resource utilization.
-It collects a lot of data, and runs slowly (can be a few minutes per step), but provides detailed information about occupancy, and memory bandwidth for a kernel.
+By default, it collects a lot of data and runs slowly (can be a few minutes per step), but provides detailed information about occupancy, and memory bandwidth for a kernel.

 Example